Memorabilia (EP)

-Memorabilia is a special extended play (EP) by South Korean boy band Enhypen.
-It was released on May 13, 2024, through Belift Lab, alongside its lead single, "Fatal Trouble".
+Memorabilia is the first special and sixth overall extended play (EP) by South Korean boy band Enhypen.
+It was released on 13 May, 2024 through Belift Lab, alongside its lead single, "Fatal Trouble".

 Background and release

 On April 1, 2024, it was reported that Enhypen will be releasing a special album as part of the Dark Moon: The Blood Altar webtoon series.
 On April 29, following teasers on the official Dark Moon social media pages on April 26 and 28 that included snippets of music and hints about a release date, it was announced that Enhypen would release Memorabilia on May 13, with pre-orders begin on April 29 in a limited edition.

 According to Belift Lab, the special album would dive into themes of "destined love" and "the existential concern as a vampire".
 From the special album six tracks, two of them "One in a Billion" and "Criminal Love", are soundtracks from the Dark Moon series that were released in 2022 and 2023, respectively.